Pumpkin Spice Donut Muffins are the perfect fall breakfast or dessert! Everyone will love this easy pumpkin recipe!

 When I was pregnant with my daughter a few years ago, I became obsessed with donuts.
 I had my husband running to the store for donuts all the time!
 Despite my love for them, I have never attempted to make donuts homemade, and boy, was I missing out!
 These homemade Pumpkin Spice Donut Holes are a cross between a mini muffin and a donut.
 If you eat them the day they are made, they are more donut like, while if you eat them the next day, they are more of a dense muffin.
 Either way, you can’t go wrong, although I prefer them the same day they are made.

-These Pumpkin Spice Donut Muffins are my favorite fall treat and I can’t wait to bake up a batch soon!
+These Pumpkin Spice Donut Muffins are my favorite fall treat and I can’t wait to bake up another batch soon!!

 - 1 3/4 cups flour